 Whether it’s your first meeting with employees as a new manager or you have many years of experience leading a team of employees, here are 7 tips to help you amplify the impact of your next one-on-one meeting with employees.

 Successful leaders are good listeners.
 As leaders, we want to jump in to solve problems, offer advice, and develop alternative solutions.
 However, we need to first hear the employee's perspectives, gain understanding, and most importantly, make them feel heard.
-When leaders step back and let employees have the floor in check-in meetings it signals respect, builds trust, and shows an openness for alternative perspectives.
+When leaders step back and let employees have the floor in check-in meetings it signals respect, builds trust, and shows an openness to alternative perspectives.

 Understand the meeting objective